Participant diaries for qualitative research

 You can also do voice diaries – something I tried in Botswana.
 We were initially worried that literacy levels in rural areas would mean that participants would either be unable, or reluctant to create written entries.
 So I offered everyone a small voice recorder, where they could record spoken notes that we would transcribe at the end of the session.
 While you could give a group of people an inexpensive (~£20) Dictaphone, I actually brought a bunch of cheap no-brand MP3 players which only cost ~£5 each, had a built in voice recorder and headphones, and could work on a single AAA battery (which was easy to find from local shops, since few respondents had electricity for recharging).
 The audio quality was not great, but perfectly adequate.
 People really liked these because they could also play music (and had a radio), and they were cheap enough to be lost or left as thank-you gifts at the end of the research.

-Secondly, there is now a lot of online journal research, both researcher solicited as part of a qualitative research project (Kaun 2015), or collected from people’s blogs and social media posts.
-This is especially popular in market research when looking at consumer behaviour (Patterson 2005), project evaluation (Cohen et al. 2006).
+There is also now a lot of online journal research, both researcher solicited as part of a qualitative research project (Kaun 2015), or collected from people’s blogs and social media posts.
+This is especially popular in market research when looking at consumer behaviour (Patterson 2005) and project evaluation (Cohen et al. 2006).

 Whatever the method you are choosing, it’s important to set up some clear guidelines to follow.
 Personally I think either a telephone conversation or face-to-face meeting is a good idea to give a chance for participants to ask questions.
 If you’ve not done research diaries before, it’s a good idea to pilot them with one or two people to make sure you are briefing people clearly, and they can write useful entries for you.
 The guidelines, (explained and taped to the inside of the diary) should make it clear: